Thaeimos/aws-terraform/README.md

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

-- Generate MFA for read only users.
-- Encrypt password for read only users.
 - Generate a VPC (VPC01) with public and private subnets, and the required subnets elements (Route tables, Internet gateways, NAT or instance gateways, etc).
 - Provision an application using ECS with EC2 and Fargate with the following elements: public component, private component, database component and all the required elements (security groups, roles, log groups, etc).
 The components must we interconnected, so for example the public layer must connect to the application layer and the application layer must connect to the database layer.
 A load balancer with target and auto-scalation groups must be utilized for each layer.
 - For the database layer, use an AWS managed service.